fassousa/100-days-of-code/log.md

 **Today's Progress**: Today I started a project with Middleman and deployed the skeleton to github pages.
 I got robbed today and I don't have my phone anymore.
 I couldn't continue this night to follow the watchandcode JavaScript course because I went home to block my number and cellphone.

 **Thoughts**: I think that I'll start doing daily pages with Middleman because I learn the best by doing projects instead of readind a lot and following tutorials a lot.
-I'm best suited to learn a few hours and then spend the rest of the day mastering that knowledge
+I'm best suited to learn a few hours and then spend the rest of the day mastering that knowledge.

+### Day 6: September 22, 2018

+**Today's Progress**: Continued watchandcode until the version 7 + the interlude.
+Found out interesting resources to take inspiration such as [Awwwrds](https://www.awwwards.com/), [The FWA](https://thefwa.com/awards/page/1/) and [Uplabs](https://www.uplabs.com/posts/c/web/resources/landing).
+I also put in my list to be studied: continuous integration, TDD (Ruby: RSpec and Capybara; JavaScript: Mocha, Jasmine, Jest, Enzyme), Scrum and Kanban (notions of them) etc.

+**Thoughts**: Today I had a lot of free time, but I used most of it to focus on relaxing, but still managed to learn as I wanted.
+I have to master Vue.JS as soon as I can and that may be my priority in October after I finish the basic javascript review and the ES6 review after that.
+Impostor syndrome is kind of lowing my confidence, but I won't stop coding no matter what :)

 ### Day 1: June 27, Monday